Melvin Stewart: Early life and education

 He attended Fort Mill High School until partway through his junior year at the school.
 That year, he switched high schools to Mercersburg Academy in Mercersburg, Pennsylvania after a sponsor paid Stewart's tuition expenses.
+At Mercersburg, he was coached by John Trembley.

-Collegiately, he competed for the University of Tennessee.
+Collegiately, he competed for the University of Tennessee, where he was again coached by John Trembley.

 Career

 At the 1988 Summer Olympics in Seoul, South Korea, Stewart placed fifth in the men's 200-meter butterfly with a time of 1:59.19.
 The 1988 Olympics were the first Olympic Games Stewart competed in, qualifying for the event when he was 20 years old.

 Following Seoul, Stewart began dominating the event.
 At the 1987, 1989, and 1991 Pan Pacific Swimming Championships Stewart won gold in the 200-meter butterfly.
 At the 1991 World Championships in Perth, Stewart won gold in the 200-meter butterfly, and set the world record with a time of 1:55.69.

 At the 1992 Summer Olympics in Barcelona, Spain, Stewart won the 200-meter butterfly in an Olympic record time of 1:56.26.
 Stewart also won gold in the 4×100-meter medley relay by swimming in the prelims, and a bronze in the 4×200-meter freestyle relay.

 When Stewart did not qualify for the 1996 Summer Olympics at the US Olympic Trials, he still attended the Olympic Games, this time as an analyst for ABC instead of as a swimmer.
 After the 1996 Summer Olympics, Stewart hosted a season of a television show titled "American Outback" on ESPN.
 He spent the next decade doing contract work writing screenplays.

 In 2006, Stewart joined a team launching a new swimming news website through USA Swimming named SwimNetwork.com.
 His focus was bringing people to the website and managing the flow of traffic for the website.

 Two years later, he began serving an ambassador to the United States Swimming Foundation, where one of his focuses since 2008 has been managing alumni of the US national team.

 By 2010, Stewart was blogging and hosting an interview show.
 Not long after, USA Swimming shut SwimNetwork.com down, and Stewart started a new joint venture of his own.

 In 2011, Stewart and a team of co-founders, including his wife Tiffany, Braden Keith, Gary Hall Jr., Garrett McCaffrey, and Rich Roll, founded the swimming news website SwimSwam.
 The website was launched on March 7, 2012, and a print magazine followed in 2016.